 If you are a new Member, you may be receiving care from a Non-Participating Provider.
-If so, you must select a Participating Provider.
-Also, if you are receiving preventive care from a Participating Provider who is not considered to be a PCP by UPMC Health Plan, you must select a participating PCP.
+You may want to select a Participating Provider to obtain Covered Services at the higher level of benefit coverage.

 UPMC Health Plan recognizes, however, that it is not easy to change to a new provider who is not yet familiar with your medical condition, history, and other information.
 That is why UPMC Health Plan provides a transition of care period.
 This period gives your current provider time to communicate with your new provider to coordinate your care.